-Ingoing raw materials in the product < 1 %.
+Ingoing raw materials in the product less than 1 weight percent.

 1Accepted traceability systems are: Mass Balance, Segregated and Identity Preserved.
 Identity preserved: palm oil from a identified certified source kept separate from other palm oil in the supply chain.
 Segregated: palm oil from different certified sources, kept separate from other palm oil in the supplier chain Mass balance: palm oil from certified sources mixed with other palm oil from the supply chain.

 The supplier shall, upon request, be able to present any of for example the following:

 - Valid license for any of for example the following labels:

 Good Environmental Choice for cosmetic products, version 2018:1

 - Supplier declaration from the rawmaterial suppler that palm oil, palm kernel oil, palm oil derivatives or palm kernel oil derivatives are certified according to the requirement.

 - The supplier’s self-declaration including technical documentation of compliance verified by an accredited verification body, accredited for the task in accordance with ISO/IEC 17029 or equivalent standard.

 Check suppler declaration to ensure that any palm oil is certified according to the requirement.
 Note that palm oil may be present in the product and states as for example vegetable oil, if so ask the supplier if the vegetable oil consists palm oil.